Liberty Law

 DUI offences can happen to anyone from all walks of life.
 It doesn’t only happen to those with an alcohol or substance abuse problem.
 Sometimes it’s as simple as having one too many and getting behind the wheel due to lack of judgement or not planning alternative transportation ahead of time.

-If you find yourself accused of impaired driving, hiring an experienced defence lawyer in Edmonton or Grande Prairie who specializes in impaired driving is the only way to receive the proper advice on how to successfully fight your DUI charges.
+If you find yourself accused of impaired driving, hiring an experienced DUI lawyer in Edmonton or Grande Prairie who specializes in impaired driving is the only way to receive the proper advice on how to successfully fight your DUI charges.

 A WEALTH OF SPECIALIZED EXPERIENCE IN THE SUCCESSFUL DEFENCE OF PERSONS CHARGED WITH IMPAIRED DRIVING OR DRIVING UNDER THE INFLUENCE (DUI)